CPK Insurance

-Updated March 31, 2026
+Updated July 5, 2026

 CPK Insurance Editorial Team

-Reviewed by Licensed Insurance Agents
+Reviewed by Licensed Insurance Agent

 Commercial Crime Insurance in Lewiston

-Commercial Crime Insurance Risk Factors in Lewiston
+About Commercial Crime Insurance in Lewiston, ME

 Commercial crime insurance coverage in Maine is built to address direct financial loss from criminal acts such as employee theft, embezzlement, forgery, computer fraud, funds transfer fraud, and money and securities loss.
 The policy is separate from standard liability coverage, and the product information specifically notes that general liability does not cover employee theft, fraud, or embezzlement.
 In Maine, that distinction matters because coverage requirements may vary by industry and business size, so a healthcare office in Augusta, a retail shop in Portland, or a seasonal hospitality business in Bar Harbor may need different crime limits and endorsements.

 Typical insuring agreements include employee dishonesty insurance in Maine, forgery and alteration coverage in Maine, computer fraud coverage in Maine, funds transfer fraud coverage in Maine, and money and securities coverage in Maine.
 Some policies can also include social engineering fraud and client property held in your care, but those features vary by carrier and endorsement.
-The Maine Bureau of Insurance regulates the market, and the state does not create a universal crime-insurance mandate in the data provided, so the exact scope depends on the policy form you choose.
+The Maine Bureau of Insurance regulates the market, and the state does not create a universal crime-insurance mandate, so the exact scope depends on the policy form you choose.

 Because Maine has many small firms and a broad mix of healthcare, retail, accommodation and food services, manufacturing, and construction employers, the most important coverage question is whether your policy matches how money moves through your business.
 If you accept checks, manage wire instructions, handle cash deposits, or rely on staff access to accounting systems, the policy should be reviewed for employee theft, forgery, and computer-fraud triggers before binding.